tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/_index.md

 _inputs:
   title:
-    label: Title
+    label: Page Title
-    comment: Set the title to be displayed at top of the page.
+    comment: Set the title to be displayed at top of the page and in the tab.
     type: text
   linkTitle:
     label: Link Title